MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Billable hours

-The hours worked on tasks that can be charged to clients or customers.
+Of the hours that are worked on tasks, those hours that can be charged to clients or customers are known as billable hours.
 Billable hours are often used for invoicing purposes and are directly related to revenue generation.
 Learn more at [Deliver project work](project-to-profit-deliver-project-work.md) and [Non-billable hours](#non-billable-hours).

 ### Billing rules